dr-marek-jaskula/DomainDrivenDesignUniversity/src/Shopway.Application/ReadMe.Application.md

 Or see **ProductPageQueryValidator**.

 2. ReferenceValidation.
 MediatR pipeline that checks if the given id truly refers to the entity.
-	Therefore, verifying that the entity is not null in the handler is redundant.
+	Therefore, verifying in the handler, that the entity is not null, is redundant.

 3. The remaining validation is done in the domain layer.